tyconsulting/blog.tyang.github.io/_posts/2014-07-06-using-external-knowledge-base-opsmgr.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/07/image2.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/07/image_thumb2.png" alt="image" width="358" height="413" border="0" /></a>

 <strong>Company Knowledge:</strong> Written my someone internally within your organisation.
-Consider it as an “Addendum” to the product knowledge.
+Consider it as an "Addendum" to the product knowledge.
 Generally OpsMgr operators use this functionality to store any organisation-specific information about the particular alert or workflow.

 Company Knowledge articles can be added into the OpsMgr management group from a computer which has Operations Console, Microsoft Visual Studio Runtime for Office, and 32-bit Microsoft Word 2010 installed.
 These articles are saved into unsealed management packs.
-They can be viewed same way as product knowledge”:
+They can be viewed same way as product knowledge":

 <a href="http://blog.tyang.org/wp-content/uploads/2014/07/image3.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/07/image_thumb3.png" alt="image" width="580" height="323" border="0" /></a>